nixworks/public/news/2011/08/12/README.md

 ##### United States Court of Appeals for the Eleventh Circuit
 ### [The United States Court of Appeals for the Eleventh Circuit strikes down the health insurance mandate of President Barack Obama's Patient Protection and Affordable Care Act. ](/news/2011/08/12/the-united-states-court-of-appeals-for-the-eleventh-circuit-strikes-down-the-health-insurance-mandate-of-president-barack-obama-s-patient-pr.md)
-_Context: U.S. President, United States Court of Appeals for the Eleventh Circuit, health insurance mandate, Barack Obama, Obamacare_
+_Context: Barack Obama, health insurance mandate, U.S. President, Obamacare, United States Court of Appeals for the Eleventh Circuit_

 ## [Previous Day...](/news/2011/08/11/index.md)